openedx/openedx-events/docs/decisions/0007-optional-fields.rst

-6. Event schema serialization and evolution
+6. Optional fields in events
 ===========================================

 Status